gaehlerm/SoftwareEngineering/README.md

 Good bug reports explain the problem in a very unambiguous way.
 They follow the simple pattern: "If you do A, then B happens, but it would be expected that C happens."
 Unfortunately, describing A may be very difficult, depending on the software.
 If your software has an API that can be used to trigger the bug, you are usually in a good position as it is very simple to reproduce the bug.
 Just hand over all the files involved.

-If it is a game that crashes under very specific circumstances, it may be extremely hard to reproduce the bug.
+If it is a game (that doesn't have an API, of course) that crashes under very specific circumstances, it may be extremely hard to reproduce the bug.
 Maybe some log files may help, but even that is not always sufficient to track down the bug.

 Writing good bug reports is hard.
 A bug report should be written with scientific accuracy, such that anyone can reproduce the bug.
 Anything that may cause the bug has to be reported, including things like the version number of the software and possibly even the version numbers of third party libraries.
 The more information you provide, the easier it is to track down the bug.

 ### Tracking down bugs

 Debugging is the process of finding and resolving bugs.
 If you spend too much time debugging, it’s a clear indication that your code quality is bad.
 You don't know what you are doing and you lack tests.
 Even with good code quality some bugs are inevitable.
-But at least it is usually fairly obvious where they are trying to hide.
+But at least it is usually fairly obvious where they are trying to hide because they also have to follow the logic of your code.

 For debugging you generally have the debugger.
 So far so good.
 But if you use the debugger too often, it is a clear indication that your code quality is bad.
-If you had a better test coverage to start with, you probably wouldn't have to use a debugger.
+If you had better structured your code and a better test coverage to start with, you probably wouldn't have to use a debugger.
 Having to use a debugger is a clear sign that you don't know what you are doing.
-Meanwhile this may happen in a while, you should make sure that using the debugger is the exception rather than the rule.
+Meanwhile this may happen in a while, you should make sure that using the debugger is the exception rather than the rule and otherwise rethink the way you write your code.

 There are many different ways to track down bugs.
 Most important of all, you need to have an idea, what part of the code may have caused the bug under investigation.
 If you have some code example using the API of your code, you can try to simplify it while checking, wheather the bug still exists.
 This usually gives you a good idea what the bug depends on.
+In most cases the bug depends only on one specific setting in your API file.
 For example the user may have used some option that is rarely used and you expect it to be buggy for some reason.
-Then there are roughly two ways to track it down:
+Once you have minimized the number of API calls, there are roughly two ways to track down the bug:
 1. You can set a breakpoint where the value of a variable is set.
 If you already broke down the code from the bug report into the smallest possible case, you shouldn't have to iterate over the break point too often.
 2. You can bisect the bug.
 You set a breakpoint somewhere in the middle of the code and check if the bug already exists.
 If it does, you bisect the first half of the code, otherwise you bisect the second half of the code.
 This is a very powerful technique as you can track down the bug in log(n) steps.